-ADMINISTRATIVE ASSISTANTJeannine Amyot Jeannine Amyot has over 30 years of combined experience in professional writing, communications, bioethics, research, and administration.
+ADMINISTRATIVE ASSISTANTVijaya MadhooVijaya Madhoo has over 10 years of combined experience in molecular biology, communications, research, and administration.
 She provides overall assistance and support for the research activities of the Neuroethics research unit.STUDENTS, INTERNS, AND POSTDOCTORAL FELLOWSTrainees of the Neuroethics research unit pursue their projects full time in a collegial and focused research environment under the supervision of the unit’s leadership.

 Isabelle ChouinardPhD StudentIsabelle Chouinard is a Trudeau Scholar and PhD candidate in the Applied Human Sciences program (Bioethics option) at the Université de Montréal.
 Her academic background includes studies in anthropology, social work, and telehealth.
 Prior to returning to Montréal in 2010, Isabelle was an active member of the ethics community in Calgary, Alberta where she was a member of a hospital clinical ethics committee, member of the Conjoint Research Ethics Board of the University of Calgary and Alberta Health Services, as well as long-time volunteer and student within the Clinical Ethics Services at Alberta Health Services.
 Isabelle’s current research aims to understand the impact of neuroprognostication and prognostic variability, within the context of evidence-based medicine, on end-of-life decision-making in pediatric intensive care settings.